-The 'b' command requests the STC-2000A to set a process step's film selection to a new value.
+The 'b' command requests the STC-2002 to set a process step's film selection to a new value.

 The 'c' command requests a readback of a process step's final thickness limit value setting.
-It returns a numeric value (0-99999999 angstroms) for the current setting of the target process step.
+It returns a numeric value (0-9999999 angstroms) for the current setting of the target process step.

-The 'd' commands the STC-2000A to set a process step's thickness limit to a new value.
+The 'd' commands the STC-2002 to set a process step's thickness limit to a new value.

+Command: W

-Command: W Mnemonic: EXCT_perase (Process erase) Parameters: [PROCID] [STEPID] with PROCID ranging from 1..9 to select the recipe to alter.
+Mnemonic: EXCT_perase (Process erase)

+Parameters: [PROCID] [STEPID] with PROCID ranging from 1..9 to select the recipe to alter.
 STEPID ranging from 1..99 selecting the step to delete.

 Description: Request that the designated step of the selected process be erased, and any steps following will be compacted up.

-Returns: [RZCD_AOK] if proper recipe # and step # sent and able to delete the step.
-[RZCD_ILCD] if unit is non-sequencing instrument.
-[RZCD_ILDV] if improper value for parameter arguments.
-[RZCD_ILSN] if too many arguments, wrong delimiters, etc..
+[RZCD_AOK] if proper recipe # and step # sent and able to delete the step.

 [RZCD_INHB] if the requested step number is beyond the last valid step in the program or the instrument is running a process and the selected process is the active process.

+Command: X

-Command: X Mnemonic: EXCT_pinsrt (Process insert) Parameters: [PROCID] [STEPID] [assign_delim] [MODE_TYPE] Description: Commands STC-2000A to insert a new step into recipe, with the mode type as specified.
+Mnemonic: EXCT_pinsrt (Process insert)

+Parameters: [PROCID] [STEPID] [assign_delim] [MODE_TYPE]

+Description: Commands STC-2002 to insert a new step into recipe, with the mode type as specified.
 Defaults the new step's film number to 1, and the final thickness limit to 0 Angstroms.
 After insertion of new step the film and thickness values can be changed with the EXCT_pwfilm & EXCT_pwthik commands.
 PROCID ranges 1..9 to select the process to insert the new step into.
 STEPID ranges from 1..99 and if exceeds the current length of the process will interpret to add a new step at the end.